linkedin/transport/docs/transport-udfs-api.md

   Type is StdDouble.
 * `"real"`: to represent SQL Real type.
 The respective Standard Type is StdFloat.
-* `"binary"`: to represent SQL Binary type.
+* `"varbinary"`: to represent SQL Binary type.
 The respective Standard Type is StdBinary.
 * `"array(T)"`: to represent SQL Array type, with elements of type
   T. The respective Standard Type is StdArray.